canonical/kafka-connect-k8s-operator/README.md

-# kafka-connect-k8s-operator
-Charmed K8s Operator for Kafka Connect for providing Kafka integrations with several technologies and platforms
+# Charmed Apache Kafka Connect K8s Operator

+...

+## Contributing

+Please see the [Juju SDK docs](https://juju.is/docs/sdk) for guidelines on enhancements to this charm following best practice guidelines, and [CONTRIBUTING.md](https://github.com/canonical/kafka-connect-k8s-operator/blob/main/CONTRIBUTING.md) for developer guidance.

+Also, if you truly enjoy working on open-source projects like this one, check out the [career options](https://canonical.com/careers/all) we have at [Canonical](https://canonical.com/).

+## License

+Charmed Apache Kafka Connect is free software, distributed under the Apache Software License, version 2.0.
+See [LICENSE](https://github.com/canonical/kafka-connect-k8s-operator/blob/main/LICENSE) for more information.